MicrosoftDocs/win32/desktop-src/shell/vista-managing-defaults.md

 ---
-Description: 'This topic provides independent software vendors (ISVs) with a quick guide to the steps necessary to register and manage application defaults in Windows Vista and later.
-Links are provided to more in-depth articles about each section''s topic.' ms.assetid: '649eb20d-07d3-4209-abff-45fc50f05631'
+Description: This topic provides independent software vendors (ISVs) with a quick guide to the steps necessary to register and manage application defaults in Windows Vista and later.
+Links are provided to more in-depth articles about each sections topic. ms.assetid: 649eb20d-07d3-4209-abff-45fc50f05631
-title: Managing Default Applications
+title: Managing Default Applications ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Managing Default Applications